 Brad Rempel – USA Today Sports – Sporting Kansas City goalie Tim Melia (29) makes a save in the second half against Minnesota United forward Abu Danladi (9).

-Soccer is a widely-bet sport worldwide, and there are a number of different ways to bet an individual game.
+Soccer is the most widely-bet sport worldwide, and there are a number of different ways to bet an individual game.
 There are also all sorts of competitions with varying rules, so it’s always good to be informed before placing a bet.

 How to Bet on Soccer